How to pack carry-on only for any trip and season

 A mirrorless camera is much smaller and lighter than a DSLR.

-If you are a serious photographer, your camera gear could take up most of the space in your carry-on backpack, so you’ll need to keep your clothes and toiletries to a minimum.
+If you are a serious photographer, your camera lenses and gear could take up most of the space in your carry-on backpack, so you’ll need to keep your clothes and toiletries to a minimum.

 Only take the lenses you use the most.
 If you must take a tripod, choose one that’s lightweight and packable.